RetroDevs-technology/react-tailwind-shadcn-starter/README.md

 - Framer Motion for smooth animations
 - Biome for linting and formatting
 - Custom components and utilities for enhanced UI/UX
+- Easy-peasy for state management
+- Tanstack React Query for data fetching and caching
+- Axios for HTTP requests
+- Custom components based on shadcn/ui

 ## Tech Stack